WEEK-TV: History

 WEEK-DT2 was launched on November 15, 2004, as an affiliate of NBC Weather Plus, a 24-hour weather channel that provides local forecasts for certain areas.
 In December 2008, after NBC Weather Plus shut down, it affiliated with The Local AccuWeather Channel, and continued to do so until it went silent in 2014, thus ending the subchannel's run as a 24/7 weather affiliate.

 On July 26, 2016, Quincy Media announced that it had acquired WHOI's ABC and CW affiliations from Sinclair, and would consolidate them onto subchannels of WEEK beginning August 1, 2016.
 As an aspect of this deal, Quincy-owned WSJV in South Bend similarly relinquished its Fox affiliation to Sinclair-owned WSBT-TV.
 With that, WEEK-DT2 returned to the air as an ABC affiliate.
 The ABC and CW subchannels were simulcast on WHOI for 60 days following the consolidation.
 The JSA between WHOI and WEEK, which had been running since March 2009, was terminated on October 1, 2016, at which point WHOI moved its Comet TV affiliation from its 19.3 subchannel to its main 19.1 channel, thereby taking the 19.2 and 19.3 subchannels dark, and WEEK-DT2 became the sole ABC affiliate for the Peoria television market.
 Originally, WEEK-DT2 carried the "HOI ABC" branding.
 In October 2017, WEEK-DT2 lengthened its branding to "Heart of Illinois ABC".

+From 2023 to 2025, the subchannel carried MyNetworkTV programming in overnight hours, airing Tuesday through Saturday mornings from 12:30 to 2:30 a.m., returning the service to the market again after WAOE stopped carrying it in 2020 upon its relocation into the Chicago market.

 WEEK-DT3

 WEEK-DT3 is the CW-affiliated third digital subchannel of WEEK-TV, broadcasting in 720p high definition on channel 25.3.
-All programming on WEEK-DT3 is received through The CW's programming feed for smaller media markets, The CW Plus, which provides a set schedule of syndicated programming acquired by The CW for broadcast during time periods outside of the network's regular programming hours; however, Quincy Media handles local advertising and promotional services for the subchannel.
+All programming on WEEK-DT3 is received through The CW's programming feed for smaller media markets, The CW Plus, which provides a set schedule of syndicated programming acquired by The CW for broadcast during time periods outside of the network's regular programming hours; however, Gray Television handles local advertising and promotional services for the subchannel.
+WEEK-DT3 also carries coverage of the Illinois High School Association's football championship games and boys' and girls' basketball tournaments as part of the IHSA's statewide network.

-Programming

-Syndicated programming currently broadcast (as of September 2020) on WEEK-TV includes Dr. Phil, Rachael Ray and Inside Edition.

-Because of the 5 p.m. hour-long newscast, WEEK-DT2 has aired an alternate live feed of ABC World News Tonight at 6 p.m.
-Syndicated programs broadcast (as of September 2022) on WEEK-DT2 includes Sherri, Tamron Hall, Extra, 25 Words or Less, Entertainment Tonight and The Kelly Clarkson Show.
-WEEK-DT2 is also one of a few ABC affiliates to air paid programming on weekdays.